user-1103/shady-stack/sphinx_docs/index.rst

 The ``shadybackend`` python module is it the collection of resources provided by the repo.
 The Install_ section outlines how to install and run the module from the command line, subseqently allowing for acess to all the parts provided by the repo.
-To progamiticly use the module, see 'Progmatic Use`_.
+To progamiticly use the module, see `Progmatic Use`_.

 The Default API Demon (DAD)
 ```````````````````````````